 Scholarships and grants should be at the top of your list for funding a college education, for one simple reason: you don’t have to pay them back.
 To find out if any of this free money might be available to you, start with the financial aid office at your school.

-And be sure to check out the U.S. Bank Scholarship Program, which awards $1,000 scholarships to dozens of college students each year!
+And be sure to check out the U.S. Bank Scholarship Program, which awards scholarships to college students!

 If scholarships and grants come up short, federal student loans should be the next option on your checklist.
 These government loans give you flexible repayment and deferment options, and they typically have lower interest rates than private loans from banks and other lenders. (“Interest” refers to a percentage of the loan amount you must pay back, in addition to the original loan.
 The longer it takes you to pay off a loan, the more interest you’ll owe – which is what makes any loan “interesting” to the folks doing the lending!)